 One arc had the family return home after a trip to find that their house had been broken into.
 Calvin, being six years old, is concerned only about Hobbes, and rushes into the house to find him.
 His parents, however, are notably shaken, and remain so for the rest of the arc.
 Calvin's dad in particular has to come to terms with the fact that being a parent doesn't automatically make you some invincible figure as he imagined his father was when he grew up.
 It's a question of hiding all those fears behind a brave face for the sake of one's family, which he learns to do.

 There was also the time Calvin got lost on a trip to the zoo.
-His dad worried, not unreasonably, that he might have climbed into the tiger pit.
+His dad guessed correctly that he was still at the tiger pit, but wound up running all the way there when the (not wholly unreasonable) thought entered his head that Calvin might be trying to get into the tiger pit.

 There's also a sense of this in the story where Calvin accidentally pushes the car into a ditch.
 He runs away, but when found is surprised to find his parents were more worried about what happened to him than about the car (which, luckily, wasn't damaged.)